https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Island Hopping to Lokrum and Beyond

-Just a 15-minute boat ride from the Old Town harbour lies Lokrum Island, a nature reserve and botanical garden.
+Just a 15-minute boat ride from the Old Town harbour is Lokrum Island, a nature reserve and botanical garden.

 Explore the ruins of a Benedictine monastery, visit the small salt lake called the ‘Dead Sea’, and keep an eye out for peacocks roaming freely.